Ajstyle-code/update-portfolio-website-/README.md

 In this website i just updated the ui a little bit mostly  for phone size

-to see my website copy the url down below and past it in the search bar https://ajstyle-code.github.io/update-portfolio-website-/OG.html
+To see my website copy the url down below and past it in the search bar https://ajstyle-code.github.io/update-portfolio-website-/OG.html